ahsx75/ardupilot/README.md

 ## Austins Modified Ardupilot

-This repository is modified for enabling the SITL flight and simulation of Group 2 UAS.
+This repository is a modified versino of ArduPilot for enabling the SITL flight and simulation of Group 2 UAS.

-All of the following file changes are made to those in the ArduPlane folder as this work focuses on fixed-wing vehicles.

 ## SIM_Plane.h